RBGKew/Reconciliation-and-Matching-Framework/matchconf/readme.md

 [UI testing]
 There is currently no front-end testing at all.
 That is very bad.

+[extendibility]
+- org.kew.stringmod.matchconf.web.LibraryScanner defines the packages availabe
+  within the library;
+  --> a configuration could have a field where you can add new packages (that have to be on the classpath) defining them commaseparated in a string ("org.a.b.c.*, com.bla.blub.*")

 ## known bugs
-- the orm is very broken due to my lack of knowledge of JPA/ROO; the most annoying bug is that the way the WiredTransformer is implemented, they sometimes get orphaned in a deletion process and cause constraint violation errors.
+- the orm is probably very broken due to my lack of knowledge of JPA/ROO; the most annoying bug is that the way the WiredTransformer is implemented, they sometimes get orphaned in a deletion process and cause constraint violation errors.
 All attempts to fix this have not been satisfying so far.
 I originally built this webapp in Grails and did not encounter similar errors.

+TODO: dealing with logs and space!